Music Videos

 In Budapest, itself a noir city, I compulsively listened to the song while having an affair with a younger, taken woman.
 Rita, a writer and fellow cafe dweller, would sneak out of her boyfriend’s apartment to meet me in a cemetery or in the park behind the library.
 Everything felt urgent.
 With the prospect of a ring fight fading, I put that energy into her.
 Winning her felt like my own form of ruthlessness, a triumph both hollow and satisfying.

 Six months later, the world was in lockdown.
 Del Rey’s Southern California couldn’t have been farther from the icy Budapest winter.
 Rita and I had moved in together in the autumn.
-We both quickly realized this was a mistake we had rushed headlong into, and for me, the pain of it arrived almost immediately.
+We both quickly realized it was a mistake we had rushed headlong into; and for me, the pain of it arrived almost immediately.
 Without the tension—the illicit danger—of her ex, the relationship collapsed under misaligned expectations and the claustrophobia of proximity.

 I retreated into music, as I always did when suffering.
 Rita was intuitive enough to indulge this, buying Del Rey’s newly released Norman Fucking Rockwell! on vinyl for my birthday.
 Sometimes I wondered if she gave it to me as a substitute, knowing how much she disliked Del Rey.

 Rita contributed a turntable to our life together, and I made good use of it.
 The album, pressed on pink vinyl, looked like a bubble-gum whirlpool.
-It reminded me of a scene—perhaps misremembered—from Haruki Murakami’s overlooked novel Sputnik Sweetheart, where a record needle devours a Louis Armstrong album like a greedy LA nose snorting an endless line of coke.
+It reminded me of a scene from Haruki Murakami’s overlooked novel Sputnik Sweetheart, where a record needle devours a Louis Armstrong album like a greedy LA nose snorting an endless line of coke.
 Or maybe I’ve invented that memory.
 It feels appropriate either way.

 The songs on Norman Rockwell are memoir-esque: distilled pathos without stooping to narrative.
 Untold backstory, suicide ideation, trauma bonding over the airwaves.
 Bring your own narrative, and it will fit.
 The story lies in the emotional unfolding—disintegrating and regenerating only to collapse again.
-Who owns the catharsis: the performer or the audience?
+Only: who owns the catharsis: the performer or the audience?
 During lockdown, narrative didn’t need to make sense.
 The world was paused; the music kept moving.

 Lana Del Rey, Norman F****** Rockwell on vinyl